Ziya-As/PostgreSQL/postgreSQL.md

 ### Subquery

-PostgreSQL allows you to embed a query within another query.
+PostgreSQL allows we to embed a query within another query.
 This embedded query is called a _subquery_.
 The query that contains a subquery is called an _outer query_.

 The subquery can be placed in different parts of the SQL code.
 It could be used with many keywords including `SELECT`, `FROM`, `WHERE`, and `JOIN` depending on what result the subquery returns.